conmaol/gadelica/grammar/nouns.md

 >
 > Latha de na làithean chaidh e a-mach agus chunnaic e lach a’ snàmh air <mark title="The dative masculine common noun ‘loch’ [lake] has no dependents here (though it is itself the complement of the preposition ‘air’ [on]).">loch</mark>.
 >
-> Thilg e <mark title="The nominative feminine common noun ‘urchair’ [shot, stone] has no dependents here (though it is itself the object of the verg ‘thilg’ [threw]).">urchair</mark> oirre, agus gheàrr sin na sgiathan aice.
+> Thilg e <mark title="The nominative feminine common noun ‘urchair’ [shot, stone] has no dependents here (though it is itself the object of the verb ‘thilg’ [threw]).">urchair</mark> oirre, agus gheàrr sin na sgiathan aice.

 <details>
   <summary>More examples of bare common nouns</summary>